slideflow/slideflow/docs-source/source/index.rst

 Slideflow Documentation
 =======================

-``slideflow`` is a Python package that provides a unified API for building and testing deep learning models for histopathology, supporting both Tensorflow/Keras and PyTorch.
+Slideflow is a Python package that provides a unified API for building and testing deep learning models for histopathology, supporting both Tensorflow/Keras and PyTorch.

 Slideflow includes tools for efficient whole-slide image processing, easy and highly customizable model training with uncertainty quantification (UQ), and a number of functional tools to assist with analysis and interpretability, including predictive heatmaps, mosaic maps, GANs, saliency maps, and more.
 It is built with both `Tensorflow/Keras <https://www.tensorflow.org/>`_ and `PyTorch <https://pytorch.org>`_ backends, with fully cross-compatible TFRecord data storage.